Prajwaliscoding/llm-inference-gateway/README.md

 http://127.0.0.1:8000/docs
 ```

-This gives you an interactive UI to explore and test the `/v1/chat/completions` and `/health` endpoints directly in the browser — no curl needed.
+This gives you an interactive UI to explore and test the `/v1/chat/completions` and `/health` endpoints directly in the browser; no curl needed.
 A raw OpenAPI schema is also available at `/openapi.json`.

 ## Example request